laravel/docs/billing.md

         // ...
     });

-The first argument passed to the `newSubscription` method should be the name of the subscription.
-If your application only offers a single subscription, you might call this `default` or `primary`. **It should not contain spaces and it should never be changed after creating the subscription.** The second argument is the specific price the user is subscribing to.
+The first argument passed to the `newSubscription` method should be the internal name of the subscription.
+If your application only offers a single subscription, you might call this `default` or `primary`. **It's not meant to be shown to users, it should not contain spaces and it should never be changed after creating the subscription.** The second argument is the specific price the user is subscribing to.
 This value should correspond to the price's identifier in Stripe.

 The `create` method, which accepts [a Stripe payment method identifier](#storing-payment-methods) or Stripe `PaymentMethod` object, will begin the subscription as well as update your database with the billable model's Stripe customer ID and other relevant billing information.